What is Cheque?

 • The unsigned cheques are invalid.

-• The Cheques are usually valid from the day they are dated.
-Usually, the cheques longer than six months from the date mentioned are called stale cheques.
+• Cheques are usually valid from the day they are dated.
+Usually, cheques that are longer than six months from the date mentioned are called stale cheques.
 Although they are stale cheques, they are still valid.

 • The cheques with a sign but no amount written are called blank cheques.
 These are the riskiest as they can be used by others or also misused.